ucscXena/cohortMetaData/ATAC-seq_Figure1FG/TCGA_ATAC-seq_Walk-through2.md

 # TCGA ATAC-seq Walk-through

+In Figure 1, Corces 2018 investigate the relationship between MYC, chromatin accessibility, and cancer type.
+We observed substantial diversity in the chromatin accessibility landscape of the MYC locus to cluster cancer types into two primary categories: (i) cancer types with extensive chromatin accessibility at 5’ and 3’ DNA elements, such as colon adenocarcinoma (COAD), and (ii) cancer types with chromatin accessibility primarily at 3’ regulatory elements, such as kidney renal clear cell carcinoma (KIRC).

-In Figure 1, Corces 2018 show that they can identify known sites of chromatin accessibility, including a peak associated with colon cancer susceptibility (rs6983267) and another that shows increased accessibility in kidney renal clear cell carcinoma (rs35252396).
+Further, they identify known sites of chromatin accessibility including peaks surrounding two functionally validated GWAS cancer susceptibility SNPs: rs6983267, which is associated with colon cancer susceptibility,  and rs35252396, which is associated with renal cancer.
+Both of these SNPs show accessibility in other cancer types, indicating that they may be important in other cancer types.

 Here we recreate a variation of this figure as well as further explore the relationship between the accessibility of these SNPs and cancer type.

 ## Live View of Figure 1F
 <a href="http://xenabrowser.net/?bookmark=46d80f025316b32fbf21568767e6fb4c"><img src="https://github.com/ucscXena/cohortMetaData/raw/master/ATAC-seq_Figure1FG/Figure1F.png" width="700"></a>

 Here we can see heterogenous accessibility of rs6983267 (column C) and rs35252396 (column D) by cancer type (column B).
 Red indicates higher chromatin accessibility and blue indicates lower.
 Examining peaks on either side of the rs6983267 locus (column E) and rs35252396 locus (column F) reveals that these trends are specific to these loci.
-The rs6983267 SNP is associated with MYC in colorectal cancer (column G).
+The both SNPs are associated with MYC in colorectal cancer  adn renal cancer respectively (column G).
 Bookmark: <http://xenabrowser.net/?bookmark=46d80f025316b32fbf21568767e6fb4c>

 ### Steps to reproduce